AnusreeRakhi/anusreerakhi.github.io/index.md

     <p class="item-title">Columbia Engineering | Machine Learning Research Assistant</p>
     <div class="item-meta">New York, NY | Sep 2023 to Apr 2024</div>
     <ul>
-      <li>Reduced Teaching Assistants’ workload by 50% in high-enrollment courses by answering students’ queries through an LLM assistant</li>
+      <li>Reduced Teaching Assistants workload by 50% in high-enrollment courses by answering students queries through an LLM assistant</li>
-      <li>Enabled fast, accurate semantic retrieval using a LangChain LLM plus RAG pipeline with embeddings and a vector database over an Excel knowledge base</li>
+      <li>Enabled fast, accurate semantic retrieval using a LangChain LLM + RAG pipeline with embeddings and a vector database over an Excel knowledge base</li>
-      <li>Improved answer reliability with Google PaLM using a strict context-only prompt and an “I don’t know” fallback, deployed via Streamlit with an admin re-index workflow</li>
+      <li>Improved answer reliability with Google PaLM using a strict context-only prompt and an I do not know fallback, deployed via Streamlit with an admin re-index workflow</li>
       <li>Derived insights from 100,000 public health records across 30 years by building visualizations, linking demographic and social factors to lifestyle changes, and presenting findings through Tableau dashboards</li>
     </ul>
   </div>